robinske/personal-site/_posts/2016-04-09-monads-wtf-part-2.markdown

 [^2]: [https://hackage.haskell.org/package/free](https://hackage.haskell.org/package/free)

-As we saw in the concatenation examples above, the `append` operation just shoves the data together, "free" of interpretation of the contained data.
+As we saw in the concatenation example above, the `append` operation just shoves the data together, "free" of interpretation of the contained data.

 > But still - why that specific word, "free"? ...[It] is free from any specific interpretation, or free to be interpreted in any way. [^3]